 Gold Status with M Life Rewards

 This perk is a step above that earned with Discoverist Status.
 You can status match your Explorist Status to M Life, and they will give you Gold Status.

-Globalist is Hyatt’s top status by far.
+Globalist is World of Hyatt Elite status’ top tier by far.
 There are a lot of perks and points that are offered, rivaling Hilton Diamond and the upper echelons of Marriott’s vast status pyramid.

 You must earn 100,000 Base Points or stay 60 nights in a calendar year to earn this level.
 Think of earning Globalist Status as earning Explorist Status twice over.
 If you can do that, you’ve made it to the top of the pyramid.

 Globalist Status gives you all the points and perks from Explorist Status plus the following:

 You will receive a 30% points bonus on all Hyatt hotel purchases, making your 5x extra base points 6.5x.